 Driving irons can best be described as a fusion between a hybrid and a long iron.
-They precede the hybrid for a long time but did not keep pace with the technology built into hybrids.
+They came before the hybrid but did not keep pace with the technology built into hybrids.

-The technology used in hybrids offered golfers the convenience they wanted, and it became the favored option.
+The technology used in hybrids offered golfers the convenience they wanted, becoming the favored option.

 Driving irons are a compromise between long irons, fairway woods, and hybrids.
-It optimizes the advantages while minimizing the cons.
+They optimize the advantages while minimizing the cons.

-With a standard iron body and a lower face angle, driving irons allow golfers to hit more accurate tee shots with just a smidgen less distance.
+With a standard iron body and a lower face angle, driving irons allow golfers to hit more accurate tee shots with just a smidge less distance.

 Hybrid technology offers more distance than a driving iron at the expense of control.

-An enlarged sole combined with the iron-like face on the driving iron can tempt some to replace a hybrid.
+An enlarged sole combined with the iron-like face on the driving iron golf club can tempt some to replace a hybrid.